 What are the requirements for surviving spouses to get Social Security Benefits?

 Senior SS benefits for surviving spouses can be received at 60 years of age or when the spouse has reached full retirement age.
 Social Security benefits for surviving spouses are also available as early as 50 years of age for spouses with disabilities.
 To qualify for early disability SS benefits for a surviving spouse, the disability must have manifested before the spouse’s passing or within seven years of the spouse’s death.
 Senior Social Security for widowed spouses in retirement will not affect the surviving spouse’s SS benefits.
 The widowed spouse can switch to his or her own retirements benefits starting at 62 years of age or whenever it is most convenient for him or her after turning 62 years of age.

-Are divorced surviving spouses eligible for SS surviving spouse benefits?
+Are divorced surviving spouses qualified for SS benefits?

 Divorced spouses are eligible for Social Security benefits for surviving spouses if they were married to the deceased for at least 10 years.
 A surviving divorced spouse can receive the same surviving spouse benefits a widow or widower would receive without affecting the eligibility or amount of Social Security benefits the other surviving family will receive.
 Divorced spouses can also be eligible for a senior’s SS survivor benefits if they have custody of the children of the deceased.
 The child must be eligible for survivor benefits and cannot be older than 16 year of age.
 The only exception to this rule is if the divorced spouse is caring for a child with a disability, then there is no age restriction.
 The Social Security benefits for surviving spouses that divorced spouses receive will not interfere with their personal SS record and can be switched over after they turn 62 years of age.